Advertisement

 Avoid the most common time-conversion mistakes

 The biggest mistake people make is mixing hours and minutes with decimal hours.
-For example, 2.5 hours is 2 hours 30 minutes – not 2 hours 50 minutes.
-Our converter shows both the result and the formula, so you can copy it into spreadsheets or payroll software and stay accurate.
+For example, 2.5 hours is 2 hours 30 minutes — not 2 hours 50 minutes.
+The converter shows both the result and the formula, so you can copy it into spreadsheets or payroll software and stay accurate.

 Who this time converter is for